foursquare/qgis-plugin/docs/development.md

     - also consider adding this config line to your `.vscode/settings.json` (this makes sure it can find `qgis` module as well):
       ```json
       {
-        "python.analysis.extraPaths": ["./kepler", "./keplergl", "./Unfolded", "/Applications/Qgis.app/Contents/Resources/python", "/Applications/Qgis.app/Contents/Resources", "${userHome}/.pyenv/versions/3.9.5/lib/python3.9/site-packages", "${userHome}/.pyenv/shims/pytest"]
+        "python.analysis.extraPaths": ["./kepler", "./keplergl", "./kepler", "/Applications/Qgis.app/Contents/Resources/python", "/Applications/Qgis.app/Contents/Resources", "${userHome}/.pyenv/versions/3.9.5/lib/python3.9/site-packages", "${userHome}/.pyenv/shims/pytest"]
       }
       ```

 Another useful thing is to have both versions of the plugin installed - the current, officially available version and your development version:
 - install the regular version from the registry
-- before running `python3 build.py deploy` script, update `name` in `metadata.txt` to something like `name=Unfolded-dev`
+- before running `python3 build.py deploy` script, update `name` in `metadata.txt` to something like `name=kepler-dev`
-- now when you run the script, a new plugin with `Unfolded-dev` name will appear along side the regular one in the QGIS plugins directory and plugins listing
+- now when you run the script, a new plugin with `kepler-dev` name will appear along side the regular one in the QGIS plugins directory and plugins listing
 - ❗️ don't commit these changes to `metadata.txt` when doing a release (unless that's your actual intention ofc; this is just for development), just keep them in git's unstaged changes e.g.
 - you can also update icon and naming in other places to help differentiate it